mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 separate RTP session {{!RFC4588}} and the flow identifier MUST be set to the flow identifier of the RTP session in which the retransmission happens.

-# Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp}
+# Replacing RTCP and RTP Header Extensions with QUIC Feedback {#rtcp-mapping}

 Because RTP has so often used UDP as its underlying transport protocol, and receiving little or no feedback from UTP, RTP implementations rely on feedback from